koolkodes-aws/oracle-gdd-sphere-dataset-loader/readme.md

 The database schema is defined centrally on the Catalog Database.
 The GDD infrastructure utilizes the Global Data Services (GDS) framework to asynchronously propagate DDL statements (tables, users, privileges) to all shard nodes.
 This ensures schema consistency across the topology without requiring manual DDL execution on individual nodes.

-### Data Locality via Direct Path Load
+### Data Locality via Direct-Path INSERT

-Rather than transmitting data across the network, source data is staged locally on each shard's file system.
-Each Shard Pluggable Database (PDB) utilizes a local External Table configuration that references the local sphere.jsonl file.
-This configuration enables the database engine to execute a "Direct Path Load" (`INSERT /*+ APPEND */`), which writes data blocks directly to data files, bypassing the System Global Area (SGA) buffer cache.
-This approach significantly reduces CPU overhead and memory contention.
+Source data files reside on local storage attached to each shard node, eliminating network transfer overhead.
+Each shard's Pluggable Database (PDB) accesses data through external tables with `ORGANIZATION EXTERNAL` syntax.
+The INSERT operation uses the `APPEND` hint to perform direct-path inserts, writing formatted blocks directly to data files and bypassing the Database Buffer Cache.
+This minimizes logical I/O, reduces CPU consumption, and eliminates buffer cache contention.

-### Shard-Pruned Ingestion
+### Chunk-Aware Data Filtering

-The source file `sphere.jsonl` is identical on every shard and contains the complete dataset.
-Loading the full file on every node would result in redundant processing and "Shard Miss" errors (ORA-02502).
-To filter data efficiently, the load scripts implement the `SHARD_CHUNK_ID` function within the WHERE clause.
+The source file `sphere.jsonl` is replicated identically across all shard nodes.
+Without filtering, loading the complete file on each shard would cause ORA-02502 (REMOTE MAPPING ERROR) due to sharding key violations.
+The load operation uses the `SHARD_CHUNK_ID` function in the WHERE predicate to implement chunk-aware filtering.

-- **Mechanism**: The function computes the sharding key hash for each row at runtime.
+- **Hash Computation**: The function computes the chunk identifier by hashing the sharding key value for each row.
-- **Logic**: It verifies if the computed chunk ID maps to the local shard processing the row.
+- **Chunk Ownership**: Returns NULL if the computed chunk is not owned by the local shard, causing the row to be filtered from the result set.
-- **Result**: The database inserts only the rows owned by the local shard and discards non-local rows without generating redo entries or error logs for the skipped data.
+- **Optimization**: Filtered rows are discarded during query execution without generating redo records or triggering constraint violations.

 ## Prerequisites